 At reporting date a number of Australian Accounting Standards have been issued by the AASB but are not yet operative.
 These have not been early adopted by the Trust.
-The following is a list of those standards that will have an impact on the financial report:
+The following is a list of those standards:

-- AASB 101 Presentation of Financial Statements - prescribes the basis for presentation of the financial statements - AASB 2007-08 Amendments to Australian Accounting Standards arising from AASB 101.
+- AASB 101 Presentation of Financial Statements - prescribes the basis for presentation of the financial statements. - AASB 2007-8/10 Amendments to Australian Accounting Standards arising from AASB 101. - AASB 2008-5 Amendments to Australian Accounting Standards arising from the Annual Improvements Project - prescribes small amendments to a number of existing Australian Accounting Standards. - AASB 2009-2 Amendments to Australian Accounting Standards